 This is where we step in by supporting the inventor in finishing, producing and marketing.
 All the stuff to be done to make it market-ready.

-Of course we also develop our own products which are also released under a free license.
+Of course I'm also working on some fully self-made products which will also be released under a free license.